 Secondary Market Research

-By definition, Secondary market research involves research conducted from data that is already available in the public domain.
-By practice, it is any market research that does not involve primary data collection.
+By definition, Secondary market research involves research conducted from data already available in the public domain.
+By practice, it is any market research that does not include primary data collection.
 Let’s say you are a business trying to understand trends in Nutrition.
 You could either go out in the market, spend a lot of time and money, collect data from consumers, retailers, experts, nutritionists etc. and collate findings to understand trends.
-OR, you could simply start by analyzing recently published data on the topic and then decide whether you need to spend more time/ money collecting more information on the topic.
+OR, you could simply start by analysing recently published data on the topic and then decide whether you need to spend more time/ money collecting more information on the subject.
 The latter is popularly termed as ‘Secondary Research’.

-A lot more data is available publicly today, than ever.
-Thus, a business looking to conduct Secondary research has several sources to collect data from.
-One of the biggest advantages of secondary market research is ‘efficiency’ – businesses can save substantially on time and cost, by utilizing secondary market research.
+A lot more data is available publicly today than ever.
+Thus, a business looking to conduct Secondary research has several sources to collect data.
+One of the most significant advantages of secondary market research is ‘efficiency’ – businesses can save substantially on time and cost, by utilising secondary market research.

 When to use secondary market research?

 Certain business objectives are better and faster addressed through secondary market research.
 Typically, businesses tend to turn to secondary market research when: